-In sixth grade language arts, students analyze a variety of literary themes and genres.
-The class will read classic novels like The Outsiders, The Giver and So Far From The Bamboo Grove and frame them in their social and historical contexts.
+In 6th Grade Language Arts, students analyze a variety of literary themes and genres.
+The class will read classic novels like The House on Mango Street, The Giver and So Far From The Bamboo Grove and frame them in their social and historical contexts.
 At the end of the year, students will read A Soldier’s Secret by Marissa Moss.
-This story is about a young girl fighting in The Civil War and is chosen to further enhance the Civil War unit in students’ social studies class.
-Vocabulary is taught from the texts being studied and grammar instruction is embedded in writing lessons.
+This story is about a young girl fighting in The Civil War and is chosen to further enhance the Civil War unit in students’ Social Studies class.
+Students also get a taste of Shakespeare when they read Twelfth Night and read a variety of poetry from both contemporary and classic poets.
+Vocabulary is taught from the texts being studied and grammar instruction in embedded in writing lessons.
 Students develop their critical writing skills and cultivate their author voice through closely examining word choice, mechanics and sentence structure.

 The topics included in the sixth grade math curriculum are decimals, data analysis and displays, fractions, ratios, percents, geometry, and probability.
 Students work on performing all four operations on fractions and decimals and converting between fractions, decimals, and percents.
 They also apply percents to real-world situations including taxes and discounts.
 For data analysis, students find averages and learn multiple ways to display data.
 Sixth graders write and compare ratios and use proportions to analyze maps and create scale drawings.
 Our geometry unit includes exploring attributes of angles, as well as two-dimensional shapes and three-dimensional solids.
 In probability, students apply the counting principle and determine the number of possible combinations or permutations for given situations.